 Getting Professional Help

-While the herb has been seen to have anti-anxiety effects through randomized controlled tests, it is crucial to fully understand the various interactions it has with other drugs and substances.
+The search for OTC anti-anxiety product was over when Kawa occured.
+While this herb is a prescription-free product and has been seen to have anti-anxiety effects through randomized controlled tests, it is crucial to fully understand the information about the various Kava interactions it has with other drugs and substances.

 According to the World Health Organization, in the year 2007 in Europe, 7 deaths and 14 liver transplants were reported in relation to the use of the herbal medicine Kawa and the other medications that interact with it.
 Therefore, it is always recommended to seek professional help before opting for a Kawa mix and ensure timely reporting since Kava drug interactions result in serious complications.

 Rehab facilities offer counseling and detoxification services for individuals that want to recover from Kawa abuse.
 Choose the one that fits the personal needs of the patient and start addiction treatment and remember that privacy will always be protected if a patient is willing to enter a rehabilitation program or treatment.

 Find the best treatment options.
 Call our free and confidential helpline